-A: The cost is $400.00 and that covers tuition, text book, field work (including lodging for the overnight field trip to the ACNWR), thumb drive, and the closing ceremony.
+A: The cost is $425 and that covers tuition, program materials, and field work (including lodging for the overnight field trip to the ACNWR).

 Q: When are applications due?

-A: The early bird deadline is April 21.
-These applications will be given first consideration and acceptances will be given to some of these applicants by April 28 via email.
-Any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, May 26.
-These students will hear back by June 2 via email.
+A: The early bird deadline is April 17.
+These applications will be given first consideration and acceptances will be given to some of these applicants on or before April 24 via email.
+Any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, May 22.
+These students will hear back by May 29 via email.

 Q: When is the $150 deposit due?

-A: You must pay your $150 deposit by June 16 to hold your spot.
+A: You must pay your $150 deposit by June 12 to hold your spot.
 Otherwise, others will be offered an opportunity to attend.
 The deposit is non-refundable.